But, First Me

-'But, First Me' is all about flipping the script on how women often take a backseat
+'But, First Me' , a marketing campaign, is all about flipping the script on how women often take a backseat

 when it comes to their health.
-Let's switch gears to 'Pehle Main' and make sure
+Switching gears to 'Pehle Main' makes sure that women's healthcare becomes a priority.

 PROJECT DURATION